 Music Festivals elsewhere in Washington State

 Listed below are some of the popular music festivals, most with free or cheap admission.
 Upcoming free and cheap music festivals are also listed on our calendar below.

-Spokane “Volume: Inlander Music Festival in May features local and regional talent.
+May.
+Spokane “Volume: Inlander Music Festival, has not been produced since 2021 but is expected to return.
+The Spokane music festival features local and regional talent.
 Organized by the weekly Inlander paper (serving the inland Northwest) and hosted in downtown music venues.
-Single night $20.
-Weekend pass $35; save $6 on advance purchase.

-Port Townsend Olympic Music Festival in August/September is one of the Northwest’s premier chamber music concert series and features world-class musicians in the Wheeler Theater at Fort Worden.
-Single tickets begin at $33.
-3-ticket subscriptions begin at $90.
+August/September.
+Port Townsend Olympic Music Festival is one of the Northwest’s premier chamber music concert series and features world-class musicians in the Wheeler Theater at Fort Worden.

 Upcoming Music Festivals

-(If nothing is listed below, there are no upcoming music festivals in our calendar.
-Theoretically, this shouldn’t happen.
-We update these events on a rolling basis throughout the year.)
+If nothing is listed below, there are no upcoming music festivals in our calendar.
+Theoretically, this shouldn’t happen–2020 being a glaring exception.
+We update these events on a rolling basis throughout the year.

 - Our big list of live music venues (all genres).